Cardinals vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Betting Records & Stats

-- The Cardinals have a 14-18 record in games they were listed as the moneyline favorite (winning 43.8% of those games).
+- The Cardinals have won 14 of the 33 games they were the moneyline favorite this season (42.4%).

-- The implied moneyline probablility for this matchup gives the Cardinals a 59.2% chance to win.
+- The Cardinals have a 60% chance to win this contest based on the moneyline's implied probability.

-- St. Louis has played in 57 games with an over/under set, and have combined with its opponents to go over the total 29 times (29-27-1).
+- St. Louis has played in 58 games with set over/under, and have combined with opponents to go over the total 29 times (29-28-1).

-- The Cardinals have not covered the spread in six games with a set run line (0-6-0).
+- The Cardinals have not covered a run line this season, going 0-6-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!